Central Pennsylvania

 (1777 - 1778), Muncy

-A settlers' stockade located at the mouth of Muncy Creek.
+A settlers' stockade house located at the mouth of Muncy Creek.
 Overrun by Indians, the settlers fled in what was called the "Big Runaway" (May 1778).
-Brady was killed in April 1779.
+Brady was later killed in April 1779 by Indians at Wolf Run.

 Harris' Fort (2)

-A settlers' fort at the mouth of Loyalsock Creek.
+A settlers' stockade at the mouth of Loyalsock Creek.
+Abandoned in the "Big Runaway".

 A settlers' stockaded house, originally built in 1773.
-Used as a local refuge, and also by the Pennsylvania militia, it was evacuated by the settlers after the "Wyoming Valley Massacre".
-It was rebuilt afterwards, and dismantled after 1784.
+Used as a local refuge, and also by the Pennsylvania state militia, it was evacuated by the settlers during the "Big Runaway" after the "Wyoming Valley Massacre".
+Antes returned in 1779 to rebuild his nearby gristmill.
+His house had remained standing.
+The stockade was dismantled after 1784.
+The state marker in Jersey Shore has the date of construction as 1776.
+The stone monument was relocated from the actual site to the town museum.

 Samuel Horn's Fort

-A settlers' fortified home (built 1776), it was evacuated by the settlers after the "Wyoming Valley Massacre".
+A settlers' stockaded log home (built 1776) at the mouth of Pine Creek, it was evacuated by the settlers during the "Big Runaway" and later burned.

 William Reed's Fort